GameFoundry/bsf/Documentation/Manuals/Native/gettingStarted.md

 Read the [render targets](@ref renderTargets) manual for more information about creating render windows, and the [game objects](@ref gameObjects) manual on how to create your own components.

 # Importing resources
-To import a resource from a third party format into an engine-readable format use the @ref BansheeEngine::Importer "Importer" module.
+To import a resource from a third party format into an engine-readable format use the @ref bs::Importer "Importer" module.
 A variety of formats like PNG, JPG, PSD, FBX, etc. are supported.
 Read the [importer](@ref customImporters) manual for more information about importers.

-In the example below we'll import a @ref BansheeEngine::Mesh "Mesh" and a @ref BansheeEngine::Texture "Texture".
+In the example below we'll import a @ref bs::Mesh "Mesh" and a @ref bs::Texture "Texture".
 ~~~~~~~~~~~~~{.cpp}
 HMesh dragonModel = gImporter().import<Mesh>("Dragon.fbx");
 HTexture dragonTexture = gImporter().import<Texture>("Dragon.psd");
 ~~~~~~~~~~~~~

 # Setting up a material
 Once we have a mesh and a texture we need some way to apply that texture to the mesh.
-For that reason we first import a @ref BansheeEngine::Shader "Shader" that describes how is an object rendered, which we then use to create a @ref BansheeEngine::Material "Material" which allows us to apply our previously loaded @ref BansheeEngine::Texture "Texture".
+For that reason we first import a @ref bs::Shader "Shader" that describes how is an object rendered, which we then use to create a @ref bs::Material "Material" which allows us to apply our previously loaded @ref bs::Texture "Texture".

 Read the [material](@ref materials) manual for more information about shaders and materials.